A Matter of the Heart

 So given the failures of our flawed, self-serving, managed care system, it is time for us as a nation to put aside what used to make us comfortable, and try something new.
 Just like my daughter’s bedroom set, it is time for a change.

 The morning after I finished writing this I celebrated at one of my favorite places.
-And as I dug into my $7.99 breakfast, it occurred to me that the eggs, ham, cheese, onions, mushrooms, peppers, and picante sauce that made up my omelet had cost the restaurant a lot more than the $0.75 needed to perform both an ECHO and an EKG, put together.
+And as I dug into my $7.99 breakfast, it occurred to me that the eggs, ham, cheese, onions, mushrooms, peppers, and picante sauce that made up my omelet had cost the restaurant a lot more than the $0.75 or so it would cost me to perform both an ECHO and an EKG.

 So I say to the American College of Cardiology, the American Heart Association, and everyone else who wants to continue preaching The Big Myth that health care is costly…I say eat that.